borh/papers/register-database.md

 \vspace*{1em}
 \begin{algorithm}[H]
    \label{alg:comparison}
-   \caption{Calculate distance metrics between all contrasting context slices/spaces.}
+   \caption{Calculate distance metrics between all contrasting context slices/spaces.
+Should this be between or within levels (complicated if we include sentence-level tags)?}
    \SetAlgoLined
    \RestyleAlgo{algoruled}
    \DontPrintSemicolon